6 Signs You’re Eating Too Much Sugar

 Don’t panic – you can still eat several pieces of fruit and lose weight.
 The glucose present in those foods isn’t as damaging as pastries and other commercially processed products.

-5. Your skin suffers when you eat too much sugar
+5. Your skin suffers when eating too much sugar

 It’s true that you can buy plenty of cosmetic products for dry skin, but we suggest that before you resort to these, you cut down on the sugar intake to see if that’s the cause.